 After a series of intensive interviews with those involved in this significant rebuild, we have created a series of stories which reflect on what we learnt along the way.
 These stories are companions to other technical evaluations that capture the detail of the capabilities, structures and resources that were rapidly evolved to deliver a challenging programme of works.

 We learned a lot of lessons along the way and, while the circumstances were unique, we believe these stories have value for anyone dealing with their own extraordinary times.

 What was UC Futures?

-UC Futures was the university’s transformation programme designed to restore UC’s world ranking, recover student numbers and restore financial health.
-It delivered three major building projects – Canterbury Engineering the Future (CETF), Regional Science and Innovation Centre (RSIC), and College of Education, Health and Human Development (COEHHD in Rehua).
-There were also two student-oriented initiatives, the Graduate Profile and the International Growth Strategy.
+UC Futures was the University’s transformation programme designed to restore UC’s world ranking, recover student numbers and restore financial health.
+It delivered three major building projects – Canterbury Engineering the Future (CETF), Rutherford Regional Science and Innovation Centre (RRSIC), and College of Education, Health and Human Development (COEHHD in Rehua).
+There were also two student-oriented initiatives: the introdcution of a Univeristiy wide set of graduate attributes, and and the University’s International Growth Strategy.